jameswilliams1/FactoryWebApp/README.md

 > pytest -vv test_api.py
 ```
 Running tests from outside the test folder will fail due to file (sample data) not found.
+## Limitations
+Due to time constraints, the following features were not implemented:
+- Ability to update/delete products or add more tags/materials later
+- A production web server is not used (currently the app runs on Werkzeug for testing only)